kuhlman-labs/PR-Updater-Bot/README.md

-# Pull Request Updater
+# Pull Updater Bot

-This is a simple GitHub App that will attempt to update the merge branch of a pull request when the base branch is updated.
+This is a simple GitHub App that will attempt to update the head of a pull request branch as commits are pushed if it is behind the base branch.

 ## Usage